Eating an apple a day – along with a plant-based, low-fat diet that’s high in fiber – can help keep heart disease away!

 Diet is just as important as exercise.
 However, there are fad diets everywhere we look, and the Internet can’t seem to make up its mind as to what diet is healthiest.

-A plant-based, low-fat diet that’s high in fiber is the most heart-healthy diet, according to Dr. Se Kon Won, a cardiologist and medical director for the Ornish Lifestyle Medicine Program at Straub Medical Center.
+A plant-based, low-fat diet that’s high in fiber is the most heart-healthy diet, according to Dr. Se Kon Won, a cardiologist at Straub Benioff Medical Center.

 Guidelines from Harvard Medical School’s Healthy Eating Plate agree and advise the following: